Sunday, February 23, 2025

 I’ve shot my best roll with Kodak E-100.
 It is really good film, I like it better than Ektar.

-Earlier this year, I bought a digital SLR.
+Earlier this year, I bought a digital SLR, the Nikon D780, it’s a lens junkies DSLR.
 With a digital camera, pictures are close to perfect each time however, the magic is not there like it is with film.
-With film, I have learned to, “embrace the imperfection.”
-That is, to accept the fact that analog photography is prone to mistakes that can cost both time and money.
+But I do enjoy being able to take a lot of pictures, making adjustments on the fly and previewing the results.

 The risk and reward is higher with film.
 When it all comes together with film, it’s so much more rewarding.

-I hope a little film magic shows in the pages found within this home page.
+I hope a little film magic shows in the pages found within my blog.

 ——————————